a-leks/multilingual-nextjs/README.md

 - [Running the Project](#running-the-project)
 - [License](#license)

 ## Overview

 This project uses **next-intl** for managing translations across pages and components.
 It dynamically loads the appropriate translation files based on the locale and provides a flexible structure for easily managing translations.
+Additionally, **Tailwind CSS** is used for styling, and **ShadCN** is integrated for UI components, providing a robust foundation for rapid development and consistent design.

 ### Features:
 - **Dynamic Translation Loading**: Translations for both pages and components are automatically loaded from JSON files.
 - **Easy to Add New Languages**: To add a new language, just add new translation files to the appropriate directories.
 - **Graceful Fallbacks**: If translation files are missing, the app logs a warning and continues without crashing.
 - **Extensible Structure**: New pages, components, or translations can be added without updating the routing logic.

-## Internationalization Setup
+- **Tailwind CSS for Styling**: A utility-first CSS framework that allows for rapid UI development with a responsive and mobile-first design approach.
+- **ShadCN for UI Components**: ShadCN provides a set of accessible, customizable, and composable components for building modern UIs with ease.

 This project is designed to support multiple languages dynamically, with translation files stored in structured JSON format.
 The folder structure for translations is separated into **global**, **pages**, and **components**.